Silergo/Home-Assistant-Lametric-Weather/README.md

   In Lametric app you need to enter two strings:
   1. **Home Assistant URL**

-Thats where you need DDNS.
-If you server behind reverse proxy, don't forget to add in `configuration.yaml`:
+Thats where you need DDNS. ***But instead of that, you can just forward port of your Home Assistant server (default port is 8123) in router settings.
+In that case "Home Assistant URL" will be an external IP of you router, including port.*** If you server behind reverse proxy, don't forget to add in `configuration.yaml`:
 <pre><code>http:
   use_x_forwarded_for: true
   trusted_proxies:
     - my_reverse_poxy_ip
 </code></pre>
 Replace "my_reverse_proxy_ip" with ip of you reverse proxy server.
-*You can also just forward port of your Home Assistant server (default port is 8123) instead of DDNS, but it's not very safety.
-In that case "Home Assistant URL" will be an external IP of you router, including port.*
 **Important note: In Lametric app you should NOT put "/" at the end of URL.
 For example, if you have DDNS `http://example.duckdns.org`, you "Home Assistant URL" should looks like: `http://example.duckdns.org` AND NOT `http://example.duckdns.org/`**

   2. **Home Assistant token**